Why Private Real Estate Debt Appeals to Passive Investors

 1. Diversification Without Overhead

 Adding real estate to your portfolio is smart.
-But buying and managing property takes time, capital, and active involvement.
-Private debt lets you diversify into real estate without taking on the full responsibilities of ownership.
+But buying and managing property takes time, capital, and active involvement and public REIT investing can be volatile.
+Private debt lets you diversify into real estate without taking on the full responsibilities of property ownership or the volatility of public markets.

 And because loans can range in size and term, it’s possible to spread capital across multiple deals, locations, or property types.
 That makes private real estate lending one of the more flexible tools for diversification.